camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

     <extension module="org.camunda.bpm.wildfly.camunda-wildfly-subsystem"/>
 ```

-Configure the thread pool for the Camunda BPM platform Job Executor:
+Configure the thread pool for the Camunda Platform Job Executor:

-Since Camunda BPM 7.5, the configuration of the thread pool is done in the Camunda subsystem, not in the JBoss Threads subsystem anymore like it was done before 7.5.
+Since Camunda Platform 7.5, the configuration of the thread pool is done in the Camunda subsystem, not in the JBoss Threads subsystem anymore like it was done before 7.5.
 The thread pool creation and shutdown is now controlled through the Camunda subsystem.
 You are able to configure it through the following new configuration elements in the `job-executor` element of the subsystem XML configuration.